sallme/EllNormalBasisComplexity/README.md

 itself which contains several prelimenary functions that handle operations on special vectors define in the following artcile:
 "D. Panario, M. Sall, Q. Wang The complexity of elliptic normal bases" (to appear).
-The prelimary functions help also in the computation of elliptic functions of degree two through which we define an elliptic normal bases.
+The preliminary functions help also in the computation of elliptic functions of degree two through which we define an elliptic normal bases.
 For more details about these function we refer to the beginning of the file 'ellnbcomplexity.m'.
 If an elliptic normal basis exist on the considered extension, the main function